rakslice/twitch-notifier-go/README.md

 So the old fashioned way to get up and running is to:

 1. Follow the directions at [https://github.com/dontpanic92/wxGo](https://github.com/dontpanic92/wxGo) to get wxGo installed
-2. Download the twitch-notifier-go source
+2. Download the twitch-notifier-go source.
+If you're not reading this on github, and you don't have the source already, go get it at [github.com/rakslice/twitch-notifier-go](https://github.com/rakslice/twitch-notifier-go)
-3. Fix those include paths

 5. Use the same environment as for wxGo to `go build twitchnotifier`